d-jo/4830-tech-exercise-postits/README.md

 `./main.go` contains the main file for the server.

-`./structs.go` contains the tpye structs defined for the server
+`./structs.go` contains the type structs defined for the server

 `./db.go` contains relevant MySql DB code for connecting and accessing the DB